Branding initiatives for commercial corridors

 promoting local spending

-With over 350 businesses in our community, we believe that Coney Island has a variety of goods and services to offer and there is a need to foster connections between our local businesses and community stakeholders to promote local spending.
+With over 350 businesses in our community, we believe that Coney Island has a variety of goods and services to offer and there is a need to foster connections between our businesses and community stakeholders to promote local spending.

 SMALL BUSINESS ASSISTANCE

-Our constant outreach is also to inform businesses of any changes in the laws and ensure compliance with existing laws to avoid violations, such as the styrofoam ban and the changes in storefront signage and awning requirements.
+Our consistent outreach is also to inform businesses of any changes in the laws and ensure compliance with existing laws to avoid violations, such as the styrofoam ban and the changes in storefront signage and awning requirements.

 MARKET RESEARCH STUDIES